 3 – Turn off the pump

-Turn off the pump if you haven’t done this after vacuuming the pool.
+If you haven’t turned off the pump after vacuuming the pool, you should.
 You should do this every time before you change the setting on the multiport valve.
 If you do not and leave the pump running, it could damage the valve.

 4 – Set multiport valve to Backwash

-Push the handle down to release the bottom from the current position.
-Twist it to the backwash position and lower the lever to lock it in place.
+Push the handle down to release the bottom from its current position.
+Twist it to the backwash position, then lower the lever to lock it in place.

 It doesn’t matter whether you turn the valve clockwise or anticlockwise.